The Second Sunday After Christmas

 Print this entry

-The collect for today, All Saints’ Day, from The Book of Common Prayer (Canadian, 1962):
+The collect for today, the Feast of Saint Stephen, Deacon and Martyr, from The Book of Common Prayer (Canadian, 1962):

 Print this entry